UAB vs. UTEP NCAA Football Odds, Plays and Insights | November 26, 2021

 UTEP Stats and Trends

-- UTEP has played 11 games, with seven wins against the spread.
+- In UTEP's 11 games this season, it has seven wins against the spread.

-- The Miners have yet to cover the spread this year when underdogs by 13.5 points or more.
+- This year, the Miners are winless against the spread when entering a game as an underdog of 13.5 points or more.

-- UTEP's games this season have gone over the total in five out of 10 opportunities (50%).
+- UTEP's games this season have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).

-- When UTEP records more than 22.6 points, it is 5-1 against the spread and 5-2 overall.
+- UTEP is 5-1 against the spread and 5-2 overall in games when it puts up more than 22.6 points.

-- UTEP is 7-3 against the spread and 7-4 overall when the team picks up more than 326.2 yards.
+- UTEP is 7-3 against the spread and 7-4 overall when the team amasses over 326.2 yards.

 - This year the Miners have turned the ball over 19 times, three more than the Blazers' takeaways (16).